What Is The Cigar Formula?

 All of our cigars destined to be reviewed will be left to rest for at least one month immediately after purchase.
-This is in an effort to account for both shipping and the various storage solutions used by different retailers.
+This acclimation process is in an effort to account for any changes in humidity during shipping and handling.

-Meanwhile, our Cuban and non-Cuban or “New World” cigars are stored separately.
-While the non-Cuban cigars will be stored using 69% Boveda packs, the we use 65% RH packs for Cubans and some Dominican puros.
+Furthermore, our Cuban and non-Cuban or “New World” cigars are stored separately.
+While non-Cuban cigars will be stored using 69% Boveda packs, we use 65% RH packs for Cubans and some Dominican puros.

 Similarly, we try to only smoke at the same time of day when possible.
 Usually, this takes place around midday.
-Our olfactive nerves tend to be their most sensitive in the morning and they slowly become numbed when exposed to external stimulus throughout the day.
+Olfactive nerves tend to be their most sensitive in the morning and they slowly become numbed when exposed to external stimuli throughout the day.

 Therefore, we choose the middle of the day for a balanced perspective but always before lunch to ensure that our palates are clean.